utruong309/LinguaShift/README.md

 # 💬 LinguaShift - AI-Powered Corporate Messaging Platform

-AI-powered team messaging platform that detects jargon in real-time and suggests clearer alternatives tailored to your audience—from engineers to executives.
+AI-powered team messaging platform that detects jargon in real-time and suggests clearer alternatives tailored to your audience, from engineers to executives.

 ## Main Features